racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Q-Packages/Home/QPUpdate.md

 There are two ways to create an update of a new Q-Package:

 * via the `quickPackage` method on a Q-Package
-* via manual intervention in the PyLabs 5 Q-Package directories
+* via manual intervention in the Pylabs 5 Q-Package directories

 ## quickPackage to Update Q-Package